 But, there is a caveat.

 I do not want to leave it there, because that would seem to give people a reason not to follow God.
 The caveat is to notice the personal toll it took on Samson.
 God would have been much better pleased if Samson had been more obedient and cooperative.
-And much more could have been accomplished for God's purpose, and Samson's reward would have been far greater.
+Much more could have been accomplished for God's purpose, and Samson's reward would have been far greater.

 Now, he will be in the first resurrection, and that is a great reward in itself.
 But, Samson did not live up to his potential.
 He could have had works of gold.
 He was certainly equipped to do so.
 But, he produced wood, hay, and stubble; yet he will be saved.